Recurrent artery of Heubner

 Origin and course

 Its origin is near the A1-ACom-A2 junction of the ACA, arising from the proximal A2 in 90% of cases, and from the distal A1 in 10% of cases.
 Rarely, it can arise from ACom or have a common origin with the frontopolar artery.
-It then curves back sharply on itself, paralleling the A1 and is at risk from ACom aneurysm clipping (see case 1).
+It then curves back sharply on itself (hence it's name), paralleling the A1 and is at risk from ACom aneurysm clipping (see case 1).

 The recurrent artery of Heubner provides vascular supply mainly to 8: